Updated: Mar 22

 ‘Active transport’ isn’t just about biology or an anti-car conspiracy theory- it has grown into a global social movement, benefitting leading cities and the environment the world over.
 Anyone who is privileged enough to travel overseas, would agree that you don’t see enormous parking lots along, say, the Paris Metro, or the busy Hammersmith transit hub in London.
 But what you do see are highly efficient public transport services, orderly bike share scheme docks and extensive networks of dedicated or shared bicycle lanes or footpaths; all radiating out for 20km or more to and from every transit hub.
 Cyclists and pedestrians have priority over motor vehicles- particularly at busy traffic intersections, while obstructive regulations and petty police ‘crackdowns’ on bicycle or pedestrian ‘offenders’ are conspicuously absent.

 NSW State, however, currently has over 100 draconian demerit fines, custom crafted and updated in 2016, which obstruct bicycling in NSW, starting at $112 right up to a shameful $448.
 Pedestrians only have a modest 41 demerit fines to worry about and pay $75 for each ‘offence.’
-This criminalisation of ordinary citizens just trying to do something very positive is depressing if you try to engage with your external environment and live an active, healthy lifestyle.
+This criminalisation of ordinary citizens just trying to do something very positive is depressing if you're trying to engage with your external environments and live an active, healthy lifestyle.
 It also completely undermines and contradicts the State’s own commitments to active transport and health.

 Every beautifully designed and landscaped new station on the NW Metro rail link is a model example of how to use public and active transport to get from A to B. But around two of them, namely Castle Hill and Cherrybrook, the good work is only within a small radius.
-Further infrastructure for cycling and walking is still to be retrofitted around these stations because they are both perched upon confined, steep-sided ridgelines traversed by Castle Hill Road and Old Northern Road.
-These busy arterial roads currently accommodate no other personal transport option, except a fossil fuel assisted one.
-Fortunately, the other NW Metro Stations are not on ridgelines and have been ‘future-proofed.’
+Further infrastructure for cycling and walking is still to be retrofitted around these stations because they are both perched upon confined, steep-sided ridge lines traversed by Castle Hill Road and Old Northern Road.
+Although a brand new shared path has been built along Castle Hill Road, the busy arterial that is Old Northern Road currently accommodates no other personal transport option, except a fossil fuel assisted one.
+Fortunately, the other NW Metro Stations are not on ridge lines and have been ‘future-proofed.’
 Surrounding geography is fairly flat and they are quite easy and safe to access on foot, or with a bicycle because this has been included with previous and existing infrastructure developments in areas surrounding Showgrounds, NW, Bella Vista, Kellyville, Rouse Hill and Tallawong rail stations.

 South-bound commuters, no matter what bridging transport they choose, still face several obstacles to access the NW Metro, and it appears we have not been considered in transport plans doing the ‘have your say’ rounds of 2019 & 2020.